 Students graduating from Marquette University Law School are eligible to earn a Sports Law Certificate from the National Sports Law Institute.
-In the semester of his or her graduation the Institute will present the Certificate and a medallion to each student who has satisfied all Certificate requirements.
+The Institute will present the Certificate to each student who has satisfied all Certificate requirements during the semester of his or her graduation.

 Recently, our sports law students have also gained valuable internship experience with the NCAA, the United States Olympic Committee, NIKE, Inc., Major League Baseball, the Oakland Raiders, The Atlantic 10 Conference, and the Charlotte Bobcats, as well as local sports clubs and organizations, and university and high school athletic departments.
 Some of our recent alumni are employed by Major League Baseball, the Marquette University Athletic Department, the Milwaukee Brewers, the Milwaukee Bucks, the Atlanta Braves, the Orlando Magic, the NCAA, the University of Notre Dame, and the University of Miami, among other organizations.